luigi-colella/laravel-graphql-boilerplate/README.md

 # Laravel GraphQL Boilerplate
-Web application boilerplate built with Laravel and GraphQL
+A backend boilerplate built with Laravel and GraphQL

 ## Summary